lbodlev888/govpn/README.md

 - `WriteTo` fails when sending an encrypted data packet.
 - A keepalive ACK reports the session is no longer valid.

-On a re-handshake the client clears its cipher (the reader/writer goroutines pause until the new key is installed) and sends a fresh `ClientHello`.
-The server treats a new `ClientHello` as authoritative: if the same virtual IP was mapped to a different UDP address, the old mapping is dropped.
+On a re-handshake the client clears its keys (the reader/writer goroutines pause until the new keys are installed), **resets both nonce counters to zero**, and sends a fresh `ClientHello`.
+The server treats a new `ClientHello` as authoritative: it builds a new session with fresh keys and zeroed counters, and if the same virtual IP was mapped to a different UDP address, the old mapping is dropped.

 ### Porting a client to another language